-ILECC believes that a good relationship between home and the school will help foster a sense of security, a sense of well-being, and a sense of self-esteem in the child, will help build mutual understanding and guidance, and provide a greater consistency for children.
-We believe that parents have the right and the responsibility to share in decisions about their children’s care and education.
-It is just as important for parents to become actively involved in their child’s education and in their child’s school.
+ILECC believes that a good relationship between home and school will help foster a sense of security, a sense of well-being, and a sense of self-esteem in the child, will help build mutual understanding and guidance, and provide a greater concictency for children.
+We believe that parents have the right and responsibility to share in decisions about their children’s care and education.
+It is just as important for parents to become actively involved in their child’s education and their child’s school.
 Therefore, parents are welcome to volunteering in the classroom at any time.
-We ask that parent volunteer at least 3 activities a year.
-One time to be served directly with your child in the classroom, one time in a fundraiser, and one time to serve in some other capacity.
+We ask that parents volunteer at least 3 activities a year.
+One time to be served directly with your child in the classroom, one time in a fundraiser, and one time to be served in some other capacity.

 Parents are always welcome to visit their child’s classroom; however, common courtesy dictates that prior arrangements should be made.
-Parents, when in the classrooms, are considered volunteers and may be asked to help with classroom affairs: working with students, helping with an art project, or other such activity.
+Parents, when in the classrooms, considered volunteers and may be asked to help with classroom affairs: working with students, helping with an art project, or other activities.

 All visitors, while in attendance at Immanuel, is subject to all rules and policies of ILECC.
 All Visitors, including parents, are asked to please check-in at the school office.